dotnet/roslyn/docs/features/nullable-reference-types.md

     }
 }
 ```
-If annotations are enabled in a module, a `[module: Nullable]` attribute is included.
+If the feature is enabled, a `[module: Nullable]` attribute is emitted to the module.
 ```c#
 // C# representation of metadata
 [module: Nullable]
 [Nullable] string OptString; // string?
 [Nullable(new[] { true, true })] List<object> OptListOptElements; // List<object?>?
 ```
-`NullableAttribute` cannot be used explicitly in source so the type declaration can be synthesized by the compiler if it is not included in the compilation.
+The `NullableAttribute` type declaration is synthesized by the compiler if it is not included in the compilation.

 Unannotated reference types are non-nullable or null-oblivious depending whether the containing scope includes `[NonNullTypes]`.
 ```c#